 The establishment of new native vegetation can be beneficial and is encouraged for many locations including in suburban gardens, on farms and rural properties, on public land and riversides, and in new urban developments.

 However, the priority for major revegetation programs is the establishment of significant biolinks across the region’s landscapes that create connections between existing habitat, enable species transit and improve ecosystem resilience to climate change and habitat fragmentation.
 Along with biodiversity benefits, major revegetation programs will sequester carbon from the atmosphere and therefore help to achieve net zero carbon emissions.
 Similarly, opportunities for capture and storage of ‘blue carbon’ in the wetland, coastal, estuarine and marine habitat of the region could have multiple benefits.

 Target 5.4 – Major new biolinks

-The potential biolinks generally do not have precise boundaries as their pathways and specific revegetation sites need to be negotiated with many individual landholders, but they are recognised as having strong potential for revegetation and other activities to improve large-scale connectivity between and around existing vegetation.
+The boundaries of the potential biolinks are not intended to be precise as their pathways, width and specific revegetation sites need to be worked out with many individual landholders, but they are recognised as having strong potential for revegetation and other activities to improve large-scale connectivity or create ‘habitat stepping stones’ between and around existing vegetation.

 Targets for maintaining and enhancing vegetation quality